OpenDDS/OpenDDS/docs/devguide/getting_started.rst

 In the subscriber window, you should also now be seeing console output from the subscriber that is reading messages from the topic demonstrating a simple publish and subscribe application.

 You can read more about configuring your application for RTPS and other more advanced configuration options in :ref:`run_time_configuration--configuring-for-ddsi-rtps-discovery` and :ref:`run_time_configuration--rtps-udp-transport-configuration-options` .
-See :ref:`run_time_configuration--discovery-configuration` and :ref:`the_dcps_information_repository--the-dcps-information-repository` for configuring and using the ``DCPSInfoRepo`` .
+See :ref:`run_time_configuration--discovery-configuration` and :ref:`inforepo` for configuring and using the ``DCPSInfoRepo`` .
-See :ref:`quality_of_service--quality-of-service` for setting and using QoS features that modify the behavior of your application.
+See :ref:`qos` for setting and using QoS features that modify the behavior of your application.

 .. _getting_started--running-our-example-with-rtps: